Hybrid Precoding and Combining for mmWave Full-Duplex Joint Radar and Communication Systems under Self-Interference: System Model

 \section{System Model}

 We consider the downlink of an FD-JRC system where the FD BS transmits $\Ns$ data streams to the MS, while the receiver side of the FD BS concurrently observes the reflections from targets.
-The main assumption is that the downlink channel and the angle estimates of the targets have been pre-estimated.
+The main assumption is that the downlink channel and the target angles have been pre-estimated.
 That is, a tracking scenario is considered for the radar operation such that the range and velocity of the targets have to be estimated, and the precoder and combiner have to be optimized for sensing and communication.
 The illustration of the considered FD-JRC system is given in Fig~\ref{fig:diagram}.
-Although there are multiple targets in the environment, we consider the estimation of each target in separate data frames.
+Although there are multiple targets in the environment, we estimate each target in separate data frames.
 Since the frame duration is very short at mmWave, this does not introduce any practical limitation for sensing.

 We assume OFDM modulation with $M$ subcarriers for signal transmission.
 To enable the FD operation for sensing, the BS has two collocated uniform linear arrays (ULAs) with $\NBS$ antennas.
 The FD BS operates with a hybrid architecture with $\NBSRF$ radio frequency (RF) chains at both transmit and receive sides.
 Furthermore, the MS employs a hybrid architecture with $\NMS$ antennas and $\NMSRF$ RF chains.
 The received signal at the MS, $\yMS \in \bbC^{\NMS}$, can be written as